SeanSpires/Project1-306-Team-Stonks/README.md

 </details>

 ## Wiki
-As well as the documentaion of our code, the wiki of this project also contains files from our planning phase.
-This includes our Meeting Minutes as well as our pair programming logs.

-The wiki also gives some background information to the problem and introduces our solution.
+The wiki of this repository contains detailed information about our project.
+This includes:
+* Background of the problem
+* Our approach to the solution
+* Code documentation
+* Project planning
+* Meeting minutes
+* Pair programming logs